-The lounge itself was very busy with people sprawling across the sofas, so it was difficult to find a seat.
+The lounge itself was very busy with people sprawling across the sofas, so it wasn’t easy to find a seat.
 Several had their feet or their luggage on the other half of the sofa!
-The Etihad hostesses were very busy asking people not to hog seats, but it was continuous work for them.
-The food was plentiful (see photos of the breakfast buffet below) and the food was of good quality, but it was so busy it was difficult to get near the buffets, so we just had orange juice and a banana.
-There was a proper bar but again many people trying to get served.
-There was a small area cordoned off which appeared to be the First Class Lounge area!
+The Etihad hostesses were very busy asking people not to hog seats, but it was continuous work.
+The food was plentiful (see photos of the breakfast buffet below), and the food was of good quality, but it was so busy it was difficult to get near the buffets, so we just had orange juice and a banana.
+There was a proper bar, but again, many people were trying to get served.
+There was a small area cordoned off, which appeared to be the First Class Lounge area!
 The décor was Arabic and pleasant, with comfy sofas in browns and creams, but no windows or views.

-Overall, I was impressed by the wealth of services and facilities on offer in the lounge, which includes shower rooms, champagne bar, cigar lounge, children’s play area staffed with qualified nannies, work and relaxation areas.
-I found the staff to be very helpful, but it was terribly crowded and not a pleasant experience, and this was 1am-2.30am with many certainly waiting on our big Airbus A380 flight to London (which has so many business class seats).
+Overall, I was impressed by the wealth of services and facilities on offer in the lounge, including shower rooms, a champagne bar, a cigar lounge, children’s play area staffed with qualified nannies, work and relaxation areas.
+I found the staff accommodating, but it was terribly crowded and not a pleasant experience.
+This was 1:00 – 2:30 am, with many certainly waiting on our big Airbus A380 flight to London (which has so many business class seats).

 I have read reports about this lounge at other times, and the experience has been much better, but my experience made me feel hassled and fed up partly due to watching all the seat-hogging before we went for our flight.